The Ultimate Seller's Guide To Ebay, Amazon, and Etsy Packaging!

 Carton closure often deals with secondary external packaging closure.
 The most popular carton closure option for online sellers is tape.
 Tape can come in a variety of forms and is also used for primary package closure as well.

-Other carton closure options include: string/twine, strapping, and staples.
-Below are a couple popular tape varieties and explanations of other carton closure options.
+Other carton closure options include string/twine, strapping, and staples.
+Below are a couple of popular tape varieties and explanations of other carton closure options.

-Packing Tape – Clear and tan packing tape are by far the most common packing tape for sellers shipping online.
-Clear packing tape is most commonly available in 2 and 3 inch widths.
+Packing Tape – Clear and tan packing tape is by far the most common packing tape for sellers shipping online.
+Clear packing tape is most commonly available in 2 and 3-inch widths.
 There are multiple thicknesses available depending on the product weight and size

 Kraft Reinforced Packing Tape – A very popular packaging option for online sellers.
 Reinforced packing tape use fiberglass yarn to create a strong and durable seal.
 Reinforced packing tape is most commonly water activated.

 String/Twine – Recommended for primary packaging to add extra